 Multiple myeloma is very rare, accounting for only 1% of all cancers diagnosed in the United States, and thus there are no effective screening tests available.
-However, there are some basic tests which can help with the diagnosis of multiple myeloma.
+However, there are some basic tests which can help to diagnose the disease.
 Almost all people with multiple myeloma have monoclonal proteins in their blood or urine, and there are effective tests available to check for them.
-Other blood tests to check for kidney disease, high calcium levels, and low red blood cell counts (anemia) can also be used to test for the disease.
+Other blood tests to check for kidney disease, high calcium levels, and low red blood cell counts (anemia) can also be used screen for the disease.
 X-rays can be used to detect erosions in bones caused by multiple myeloma.

 The increased number of myeloma cells, as well as the high levels of monoclonal protein that they produce, can cause several symptoms in people with multiple myeloma.
-The symptoms are related either to infiltration of the bone marrow by plasma cells or end-organ damage.
-Because of advances in routine blood work over the last 20 years, patients are more frequently being diagnosed with asymptomatic disease.
+The symptoms are related either to infiltration of the bone marrow by plasma cells or organ damage.
+Because of advances in routine blood work over the last 20 years, patients are more frequently being diagnosed with disease that has no symptoms.

 Bones have high calcium content and as they are broken down, a large amount of calcium is released into the blood.
-This condition is also known as hypercalcemia and can occur in up to 30% of people with multiple myeloma.
-High level of calcium in the blood can cause GI symptoms, such as nausea, vomiting, and constipation.
-It can affect the urinary system and cause increased urination as well as kidney stones due to the higher calcium concentration in the urine.
-It can also affect how you feel or act by causing nausea/vomiting, decreased appetite, increased thirst and urination, restlessness and confusion.
+This condition is called hypercalcemia.
+It can occur in up to 30% of people with multiple myeloma.
+High levels of calcium in the blood can cause gastrointestinal symptoms, such as nausea, vomiting, and constipation.
+It can affect the urinary system, causing increased urination and kidney stones, due to the higher calcium concentration in the urine.
+It can also affect how you feel by causing decreased appetite, increased thirst, restlessness, and confusion.

-About 70% of people with multiple myeloma will have anemia at the time of diagnosis.
+About 70% of people with multiple myeloma will have anemia at the time of diagnosis (low red blood cell count).
 As the bone marrow becomes overcrowded with myeloma cells, red blood cells cannot be produced in adequate numbers.
 There are not enough red blood cells in the blood, and this decreases the body's ability to transport oxygen to the tissues and to transport carbon dioxide to the lungs for elimination.
-Due to this, people with anemia often appear pale and have weakness, fatigue and shortness of breath.
+Due to this, people with anemia often appear pale and have weakness, fatigue, and shortness of breath.

 The myeloma cells produce a large amount of monoclonal protein, which can thicken the blood to the point where the blood has problems circulating properly in smaller blood vessels.
-In general, hyperviscosity is uncommon in multiple myeloma.
+In general, hyperviscosity is most common with an excess of IgA or IgM.
 The most common symptom associated with hyperviscosity syndrome is an increased risk of bleeding.
 People may have spontaneous bleeding of their gums, nose, or bowel during bowel movements.
 People may also notice continued bleeding after minor procedures, such as dental work.
 People may also notice that they bruise easier than they do normally.
-Symptoms related to the neurological system are also frequently seen in hyperviscosity syndrome.
-These include changes in vision, such as blurriness or loss of vision, hearing loss, numbness, difficulty with balance, headache, tingling, sleepiness, and even seizures.
-The thicker blood can also affect the heart and cause symptoms of heart failure, where the heart cannot pump blood well.
-People with heart failure often have fatigue and difficulty breathing.
+Hyperviscosity syndrome can cause neurologic symptoms, including changes in vision, such as blurriness or loss of vision, hearing loss, numbness, difficulty with balance, headache, tingling, sleepiness, and even seizures.
+The thicker blood can also affect the heart and cause symptoms of heart failure, where the heart cannot pump blood well, resulting in fatigue and difficulty breathing.

 Excess proteins can build up and cause irritation to nerves, which can result in a condition called peripheral neuropathy.
 Peripheral neuropathy typically begins with a tingling and/or numbness in the fingers and toes and can progress to painful sensations and extend into the hands and feet.

 Myeloma cell overgrowth in the bone marrow prevents normal plasma cells from producing antibodies.
 It also prevents adequate numbers of other white blood cells from being formed in the bone marrow.
 Due to this, people with multiple myeloma are more susceptible to infections, often caused by bacteria such as Streptococcus pneumoniae, which can cause pneumonia, meningitis, and bloodstream infections.
-Treatments, including steroids and chemotherapy, can further increase one's susceptibility to infection.
-Infection is one of the most important causes of illness and death in multiple myeloma and should be diagnosed and treated promptly.
+Treatments for the myeloma, including steroids and chemotherapy, can further increase one's susceptibility to infection.
+Infection is one of the most common causes of illness and death in multiple myeloma and should be diagnosed and treated promptly.

 A plasmacytoma is a collection of myeloma cells that builds up either in the bone or other tissues.
 Plasmacytomas can develop in the skin anywhere on the body and may appear as purplish lumps.
 Reports have shown that about 12% of people can develop plasmacytomas in the ribs.
 Very rarely, plasmacytomas can develop in the brain.

 Kidney failure is a frequent and serious complication of multiple myeloma.
 Kidney function can be measured by checking the level of a compound called creatinine in the blood.
 Normally, the kidneys remove creatinine from the body, so high levels of creatinine (detected in a blood test) indicate that the kidneys are not functioning well.
 About 25-50% of people with multiple myeloma have an increased level of creatinine in their blood, indicating kidney failure.
 There are many factors that contribute to kidney failure in multiple myeloma.
-However, the most common is deposition of monoclonal protein (produced by myeloma cells) in the kidney's filtration apparatus.
-This results in an inability of the kidney to filter appropriately, leading to kidney failure.
+The most common are deposits of monoclonal protein (produced by myeloma cells) in the kidney's filtration apparatus.
+This results in the kidney being unable to filter appropriately, leading to kidney failure.
 High blood levels of calcium caused by bone breakdown, use of NSAIDs, certain chemotherapy agents, and bisphosphonates can also cause kidney failure.
 Caution should be taken when having CT scans, as the "contrast" used in these tests can cause or worsen renal failure in patients with multiple myeloma.